mateo-cogeanu/Vault-zip/README.md

 ## Features

-- **Effortless Compression**: Combine multiple files into a single `.vz` archive, reducing storage space where applicable.
+- **Effortless Compression**: Combine multiple files into a single `.vz` compress, reducing storage space where applicable.
 - **Reliable Decompression**: Quickly extract files from `.vz` archives back to their original state.
 - **User-Friendly Interface**: Intuitive layout and straightforward controls for a seamless user experience.
-- **Browser-Based**: Runs entirely in your browser, ensuring privacy and eliminating the need for installations.
+- **Browser-Based**: Runs entirely in your browser, eliminating the need for installations.

 ## How It Works